 Walmart’s marketplace is a fast-growing e-commerce platform, offering non-resident sellers a significant opportunity to reach millions of U.S. shoppers.
 However, selling on Walmart comes with stricter requirements than selling on platforms like Amazon.
 Walmart mandates that most sellers operate as U.S. businesses or taxpayers, making setting up the right U.S. entity and completing the correct tax forms essential.

-As of February 2024, sellers from Canada, China, Germany, India, Hong Kong, the United Kingdom, Japan, Mexico, South Korea, and Singapore are eligible to sell directly on Walmart’s marketplace without forming a U.S. entity.
+As of February 2024, sellers from Canada, Chile, China, Germany, India, Hong Kong, the United Kingdom, Japan, Mexico, South Korea, Singapore, Thailand, Taiwan, Turkey, and Vietnam are eligible to sell directly on Walmart’s marketplace without forming a U.S. entity.
 For sellers from other countries, forming a U.S. taxpayer entity requires completing a W-9 and establishing a U.S. business presence.

 Additionally, Walmart is known to check the IP address used to create your account.
 Opening the account from a computer outside the U.S. may raise red flags, impacting your approval process.
 A Walmart onboarding specialist confirmed this at the 2024 Prosper Show in Las Vegas, emphasizing the importance of complying with U.S. operational requirements, including being present physically or virtually in the U.S. during the application process.